mayurkanade44/PMS-Contract/README.md

 # The PMS Cloud - Pest Managements & Service Contract Portal

-ThePMSCloud is a MERN web app used by Pest Managements & Services to create pest control contracts & service cards.
+The PMS Cloud is a MERN web app used by Pest Managements & Services to create pest control contracts & service cards.
 Once contract is created user gets automated “Welcome Mail” with digital contract copy & tentative dates of their service on their registered email ids.
 3 days prior to service client gets sms/whatsapp/email notification on their provided contact details.
 Each service card has unique QR code, which helps service technician to quickly & easily update the status after the service with work images, and after updation client gets an email notification of service status on their registered email id.
 Also end of every 3 months of contract client gets its quarterly report of service done/not-done.

 Everyday backend team gets email notification of services that has to be to done prior to 7 days, so they can plan accordingly.
 Also they can manually generate the service report of desired contract/client.
 Dashboard with graph representation of monthly service due & can generate month wise service due file.

 ## Demo